 Billionaire Paulsen's PolyPeptide Group plans Swiss IPO to fund growth

-ZURICH, April 12 (Reuters) - Drug industry contract manufacturer PolyPeptide Group, controlled by a foundation linked to Swedish billionaire adventurer Frederik Paulsen Jr., plans to list 40% of share capital on the Swiss stock exchange as it raises money to finance capital expenditures.
+ZURICH, April 12 (Reuters) - PolyPeptide Group, controlled by a foundation of Swedish billionaire adventurer Frederik Paulsen Jr., said Monday it plans to list a 40% stake on the Swiss stock exchange to finance the contract drug maker's growth.

-PolyPeptide, whose customers include U.S.-based Novavax Inc NVAX.O, for which it is making ingredients for its COVID-19 vaccine candidate, plans to list in the second quarter, subject to market conditions, it said on Monday.
+The company, which makes ingredients for U.S.-based Novavax Inc's NVAX.O, COVID-19 vaccine candidate, plans to list in the second quarter.

-It plans a placement of existing shares, as well as a primary offering.
+It plans to place existing shares and a primary offering, with some proceeds to go for potential acquisitions.

-It has three business areas, serving customers in early-stage development of treatments, those with commercially approved products and customers in the generic drug and cosmetics industries.
+PolyPeptide is eyeing "adjacent" business areas, in not only oligonucleotides that can be used in genetic diseases as well as personalised neoantigen cancer immunotherapies, outgoing Chief Executive Jane Salik said in an interview.

+The company will get a new CEO, Raymond De Vre, after the IPO.

+It would join peptides maker Bachem BANB.B, PolyPeptide's biggest competitor, on the Swiss exchange.

-PolyPeptide has six GMP-certified and FDA-approved facilities in Europe, the U.S. and India, employing more than 900 people.
-The group last year reported revenue of 223 million euros ($265.04 million).
+PolyPeptide has six facilities in Europe, the United States and India, with 900 employees and 2020 revenue of 223 million euros ($265 million).

-"Reflecting our strong track record of growth, the intended IPO is a natural next step in our journey, and we are very pleased to now be planning this step in Switzerland," said board member Jane Salk, the former chief executive.

-The company recently announced a new CEO, Raymond De Vre, to oversee the company after going public.
-It would join another big peptides maker, Bachem BANB.B, that is already listed on the Swiss exchange.

-Paulsen, a billionaire adventurer who lives in western Switzerland, in 2007 co-piloted a Russian submersible to the seabed below the North Pole. https://reut.rs/3a4fTQW
+Paulsen in 2007 co-piloted a Russian submersible to the seabed below the North Pole and flew an ultralight aircraft from Alaska to Russia. https://reut.rs/3a4fTQW

+He is not on PolyPeptide's board, but will remain an owner via his Foundation Mamont, which also makes Siberian vodka and finances polar expeditions.
+Paulsen is Russia's honorary consul in Lausanne, Switzerland.

-He is also chairman of Ferring Group, a Lausanne-based biotech company focused on reproductive health and gastroenterology, and is on the board of Philip Morris International, maker of Marlboro-brand cigarettes.
+He is also chairman of Ferring Group, focused on reproductive health and gastroenterology, and is on cigarette-maker Philip Morris International's board.

-Credit Suisse, Morgan Stanley and BofA Securities are acting as Joint Global Coordinators and Joint Bookrunners for the planned IPO.
-Berenberg, Danske Bank and Zürcher Kantonalbank are acting as Joint Bookrunners.
-Rothschild & Co. is acting as independent financial adviser to PolyPeptide Group.
+Credit Suisse, Morgan Stanley and BofA Securities are the IPO's joint global coordinators and bookrunners.
+Berenberg, Danske Bank and Zürcher Kantonalbank are acting as bookrunners.
+Rothschild & Co is advising PolyPeptide.

 ($1 = 0.8414 euros)